Contact Us

 I closed this lesson by asking the students to explode an additional quote from the text that supports the main idea – “Tons of garbage and raw waste flow down rivers each day.”
 They wrote this quote in their response journals and attempted to explode.
 I conferred heavily.
 They will continue to need support doing this for awhile.

 For a day 3 lesson, we reviewed the notes on the quote we’d exploded together and engaged in a shared writing to explain that quote.
-See the image below.
-Then they returned to the quote they’d exploded, orally rehearsed with a partner what they planned to write and then wrote.
+(See the image below.)
+Then they returned to the quote they’d exploded on their own, orally rehearsed with a partner what they planned to write and then wrote.

 img_8350

-Notes – I determined the main idea we’d use.
-I chose the two quotes.
-This is more about saving time and cognitive energy to get to the heart of what we needed to do–thinking through and explaining “text evidence.”
-Later the students can take on more of this.
-During these three lessons, this small group of students just began to get what we were talking about as far as explaining.
-They need to do this a LOT to get a grip on explaining the text evidence they are citing.
+After these lessons, the students were just beginning to get what we were talking about as far as explaining.
+They will need to do this a LOT to get a grip on explaining the text evidence they are citing.

-A big thanks to the 3-5th grade teachers in the NKC School District who went on this day long journey with me and to RENEE for being my think partner!!!
+A big thanks to the 3-5th grade teachers in the NKC School District who collaborated with me on this lesson (so many years ago now) and to RENEE for being my think partner!!!

 Hope this helps.